fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

     System.Numerics.IUnaryPlusOperators<double,double>
 ```

-These add conceptual overhead - potentially for any and all users of .NET - and are useful only to the extent that writing generic math code that can be successfully instantiated at many types is useful, clear and higher-productivity than other means for writing the same generic code.
-On the whole, writing such generic code is not a productive exercise.
+At this point, any reader should stop to consider carefully the merits of what we're doing here.
+Each and every new interface adds conceptual overhead - what was previously comparatively simple and compelling has become complex and curios.
+This complexity is potentially encountered by any and all users of .NET - beginner users trained in abstract math seem particularly fond of such numeric hierarchies, and are drawn to them like a moth to the flame.
+Yet these abstractions are useful only to the extent that writing generic math code is successfully and regularly instantiated at many types - yet this is not known to be a significant real-world limiting problem for .NET today in practice.

-The presence of such enormous generic interface lists can also cause compiler slow-down.

-Many of these decisions are out of the control of F# - the feature has been added to .NET and we are exposed to these considerations.

 # Alternatives
 [alternatives]: #alternatives